stjudecloud/workflows/best-practices.md

   - The `description` key should be succinct.
 Generally, one sentence shorter than 140 characters is appropriate.
 - If documenting a workflow, task, input, or output and you need to be more verbose than is appropriate in a `description` field, you may include _in addition_ a `help` key with extended prose or an `external_help` key with a URL
   - the presence of `help` or `external_help` is _not_ a substitute for a `description`
-- All tasks should run in a persistently versioned container
-  - This ensures reproducibility across time and environments
 - Any tasks which are deprecated should have a `deprecated: true` key in their `meta` section
   - It is allowed (but redundant and discouraged) to include a `deprecated: false` key in any production tasks.
 All tasks are assumed to not be deprecated unless otherwise noted.
   - In addition, the `description` key of deprecated tasks should start with `**[DEPRECATED]**`